 Principle of reversibility

 So the question is how or what should we practice, individually or with a partner, so that our walking is more connected.
 The difference between improvised and choreographed dancing is that in improvised dancing we respond in the moment.
-We are not committed to any sequence of two or more steps, but make or change a decision at any point time.
+We are not committed to any sequence of two or more steps, but make or change a decision at any point in time.
 That means that the way we dance must allow us to stop and change direction.
-In fact, the follower of F.M.
-Alexander, Moshe Feldenkrais argued that a fundamental principle of freedom in movement, rather than being some sort of lack of inhibition, is this sort of reversibility defined as having the maximum number of options at any point in time:
+In fact, Moshe Feldenkrais (a student of F.M.
+Alexander and developer of the Feldenkrais Method) argued that a fundamental principle of freedom in movement, rather than being some sort of lack of inhibition, is this sort of reversibility defined as having the maximum number of options at any point in time:

 “Moshe Feldenkrais said that reversibility was a key criteria for determining whether a particular movement is done well.
 Reversibility basically means the capacity to stop a movement at any point and then go in the opposite direction with a minimum of hesitation. … One aspect of reversibility is that its presence implies a more general and important skill – the ability to move in any direction with a minimum of hesitation or preparation.
 In other words, if you can go back where you came from, you could probably go in any other direction as well.
 Feldenkrais considered this quality of preparedness to move anywhere as the ultimate goal of movement training, an ideal state of affairs which represents the highest level of physical organization.”
 Bettermovement.com